-What is The Peter Roth Internship Program?
+What is The Peter Roth Internship?

-The Peter Roth Internship Program is made possible by generous support from Ava DuVernay’s ARRAY Alliance, The Berlanti Family Foundation, The Chuck Lorre Family Foundation, and The Katie McGrath & J.J.
+The Peter Roth Internship is made possible by generous support from Ava DuVernay’s ARRAY Alliance, The Berlanti Family Foundation, The Chuck Lorre Family Foundation, and The Katie McGrath & J.J.
 Abrams Family Foundation.

-The Peter Roth Internship program runs from June 4, 2024, through July 11, 2024.
+The Peter Roth Internship runs from June 2, 2026, through July 9, 2026.

-The internship will be held in-person at the Paley Center in New York City.
+The internship will be held in-person at The Paley Center in New York City.

-• Interns must confirm they can commit to the timeline of the internship from June to July 2024.
+• Interns must confirm they can commit to the timeline of the internship from June 2, 2026 to July 9, 2026.

 • Must have the legal right to work in the United States.
 (If offered a position, the Immigration Reform & Control Act of 1986 requires you to furnish proof of your employment eligibility and identity before you can begin work.)